Skip to content

 DB_USER endurain Yes N/A

-DB_PASSWORD No default set No N/A
+DB_PASSWORD No default set No Database password.
+Alternatively, use DB_PASSWORD_FILE for Docker secrets

 DB_DATABASE endurain Yes N/A

-SECRET_KEY No default set No Run openssl rand -hex 32 on a terminal to get a secret
+SECRET_KEY No default set No Run openssl rand -hex 32 on a terminal or use the Secret Generators tool.
+Example output is 69b85208190c96821050d4ba980a8a95d928ab7e0ebf1a40b8ef6d09fd8367d3.
+Alternatively, use SECRET_KEY_FILE for Docker secrets

 ALGORITHM HS256 Yes Currently only HS256 is supported